tuw-robotics/tuw_multi_robot/tuw_rqt_ordermanager/README.md

 This RQT plugin provides a map view where stations and orders can be built.
 <img src="res/rqt_ordermanager.png" alt="RQT ordermanager" width="400px" />

+# Unstable
+Since this code is unstable you mide have to remove the CATKIN_IGNORE file fist in order o compile it.

 # Demo

 ```